I want to visit YOUR school!

 Additional Important Information

-- Students may only attend ONE presentation.
-If a school opts to have both general presentations and writing camp presentations, students may only attend one, NOT both.
+- Students should only attend ONE presentation.
+At schools where I do both general presentations and writing camp presentations, students should only attend one, NOT both.

-- For the writing camp presentation, teachers charged with providing reading and writing instruction MUST attend these sessions.
-In addition, students are required to bring paper/notebook and pen/pencil.
+- For the writing camp presentation, the language arts teachers MUST attend.
+Students must bring paper/notebook and pen/pencil.

-- Half day school visits are available but ONLY when the school visit day is split with another school from the district or area.
+- Half day school visits are ONLY available when the school visit day is split with another school from the district or area.
 Half day school visits consist of two presentations (45-50 minutes in length) and book signing.

 How to Greet an Author!